GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 TIME: 1 hour 15 mins

 This loop around the southwestern part of Rhode Island has some surprisingly open stretches of road and some high elevation points (for Rhode Island, that is), especially on RI-165.
 This route consists of some of the best motorcycle roads in RI, and will briefly cross into the Connecticut state line.
-Enjoy the farmland scenery with lakes and state park reservation areas.
+RI-138 offers lots of roadside diversity as you travel across the state.
+You'll ride past small university towns, cafes and open farmland scenery.
+Coming back from the CT state line, the road is more solitary along wetlands and dense, tall, forested trees.
+Enjoy the Rhode Island scenery with lakes and state park reservation areas on this motorcycle route.

 LITTLE COMPTON LOOP